maueroats/nsml-documents/hosting/host-instructions.md

 2. Order refreshments for coaches.
 3. Make refreshment arrangements for students, if feasible.
 4. Decide on prizes for the 20-question event.
 (Candy bars are a big favorite.)
-Most schools bring between 20 and 30 students, but there could be 40 or more.
+Most schools bring between 20 and 30 students, but with large schools there could be 40 or more.
 Use your own judgment and resources to decide how much to get.
 5. Prepare documents to send to the head coaches of the schools competing at your site.
 These documents should include: